For 9th and 10th Grade StudentsRegister and Pay for Introduction to Acing High School for 9th & 10th Grades (2018-19)

 - Price: $795 Includes 16 hours of instruction.

 The main task for early high school students is to identify where they want to direct their efforts, and to find opportunities to start honing specialized abilities.
-In this class we start by learning about and then monitoring our study skills.
+In this class we start by learning about and monitoring our study skills.
 Our goal: better grades in less time!
-Later in the class we design our individualized high school course plans, conduct guided research into extracurricular opportunities, and plan for leadership in school and community service.
+Later in the class we design our individualized high school plans, learn about extracurricular opportunities by meeting extraordinarily accomplished high school seniors, and plan for leadership in school and community service.

 In this class, I explain how high school success is a like a three-legged chair, with three essential supports: